Now that cannabis is legal in Canada, the protection of intellectual property is more important than ever.

 CLN spoke to Jennifer Marles, a Vancouver-based Intellectual Property Lawyer and patent expert.

-We also talked about plant breeder’s rights, the future of growing and gene patents in the cannabis industry, why none of the legendary, pre-legalization strains are eligible for IP protection, and so much more.
+We talked about the patenting process, plant breeder’s rights, cannabis gene patents , why none of the legendary, pre-legalization strains are eligible for IP protection, and so much more.

 Cannabis Life Network: Can you please tell me a little about your professional background?